RakshithKothuru/Computer-Architecture/README.md

 ASID 8, VPN 100 → PFN 900
 ```

-The VPN is identical, but the process identifiers and physical-frame mappings are different.
+The VPN is the same, but the processes and physical-frame mappings are different.

 ---

 # Complete Memory-Access Flow

-## 23. Overall Operation
+## 40. Overall Operation

 ```text
 Program is executed